mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Data cleansing
-The process of reviewing and revising data in order to delete duplicates, correct errors and provide consistency
+The process of reviewing and revising data in order to delete duplicates, correct errors and provide consistency among data records.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Data mining
 The process of finding certain patterns or information from data sets.
 Data Mining is done for purposes like Market Analysis, determining customer purchase pattern, financial planning, fraud detection, etc.

 Data mining is a study of extracting useful information from structured/unstructured data taken from various sources.
 This is done usually for

 1. Mining for frequent patterns
 2. Mining for associations